raymond-lam/priority-q/README.md

 Returns the value of the first element in the priority queue that satisfies the provided testing function `callback`, or `undefined` otherwise.
 The context in which the testing function is called is `thisArg`.

 The parameters of the testing function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.
-The testing function should return `true` if it is satisfied, and `false` otherewise.
+The testing function should return `true` if it is satisfied, and `false` otherwise.

 ### findIndex(callback[, thisArg])

 Returns the position of the first element in the priority queue that satisfies the provided testing function `callback`, or `-1` otherwise.
 The context in which the testing function is called is `thisArg`.

 The parameters of the testing function are: the current element, the position of the current element in the priority queue, and a reference to the priority queue.
-The testing function should return `true` if it is satisfied, and `false` otherewise.
+The testing function should return `true` if it is satisfied, and `false` otherwise.

 ### forEach(callback[, thisArg]);